Investors in Pupils

 - New members of staff are given induction sessions and a detailed tour around the school.

-With the help of the school council, all children will have an opportunity to be involved as we work towards the award.
-This could include meeting with key staff members and governors, taking on monitor jobs within school, working towards individual and class targets and producing induction booklets for new pupils.
+With the help of the school council, all children had the opportunity to be involved in working towards the award.
+This included meeting with key staff members and governors, taking on monitor jobs within school, working towards individual and class targets and producing induction booklets for new pupils.

-We are confident that our work towards the award will allow us to build on the existing good practice and make further improvements in school.
+We were confident that our work towards the award would allow us to build on the existing good practice and make further improvements in school.
 We are very proud of all our Pupils.